muratk3n/thirdwave/en/tweets/2019/week34.md

 for Rep. With 2%, Reps have a little advantage.

 I reran 2016, shows (confirms) the obnoxious Dem loss.
 Growth was meager, Dems were two terms in.
+Incumbent party lost, it failed to energize.

 *2019-8-20 12:42:33*